denten-books/plain-text/main.md

 She quotes several prominent computer scientists and media historians to the same effect.
 But what makes software ephemeral?
 Embossed onto ticker tape or card, early software protrudes through the medium.
 In the age of the telegraph, the largest barrier to comprehension of software is encoding.
-Eearly programmable media are burdonsome, fragile, unwieldy, and most of all, visible.
+Early programmable media are burdensome, fragile, unwieldy, and most of all, visible.

 !["Magnetic card (c.
 1980) as used in the IBM MC Selectric typewriter and IBM MC Selectric Composer.
 Compatible products were available from Memorex and